denichodev/denicho-site/content/about.md

   <figcaption>♥ of my life.</figcaption>
 </figure>

-Professionally, I've been working as a Frontend Engineer for over 7 years now.
-What started as a dream to become a game dev kinda made me realise that I love to see what I've built!
-Take a look at what I'm [building](https://github.com/denichodev).
+I’ve been a Frontend Engineer for over 7 years now.
+It all started as a dream of becoming a game developer, but I realized that I absolutely love seeing the visual results of my work!
+Check out what I’m currently working on [GitHub](https://github.com/denichodev).
+Anyway, if you're a recruiter, you can download my [latest resume here](https://drive.google.com/file/d/1br8N5CH2H2lQNEVI1Hmjz9odI4vDGMHk/view).

-I play a lot of games as well. 'more stuff here...'

-My next things to learn...

-To elaborate on the purpose of this site...
+I’m a big gamer too!
+I love trying out different genres, from Action RPGs to MOBAs, and even some random indie games.
+I’m also into automation and even tactical FPS (I even made it to Immortal in Val once!).
+So, if you’re up for a chat about games, just let me know!

+While you're wandering around this site, you might notice that there are not really any single focus of a specific topic.
+Well, that's exactly the point of the site.
+I'm sharing on whatever I feel like sharing.
+Be sure to check specific tags if you only care about a specific topic :).